 Wait until all selected files are cleaned.
 It will show folders as Zero KB if it is already deleted.
 Some files will not be regarded as Zero KB because they are auto-recreated folders.

 Repeat steps 01 to 07.
-However, on the third step, you have to click Large & Old Files OR Clutter instead of Junk Files.
+However, on the third step, you have to click Large & Old Files OR Mail Trash instead of System Junk.

 When it comes to security, El Capitan is already solid.
 However, macOS Sierra does it better with 65 security fixes.

 When it comes to performance, thinking about which is more powerful or faster, it’s difficult to judge both versions.
 However, a new system might be snappier and have faster responses.
 This can be due to the fact that it’s a new version and the faster response might be lost in a year or two.

 Let’s talk about system requirements then.